shanmugapriyal03/sysarch-acs/README.md

 ---

-## Unified UEFI Application
+## xBSA UEFI application
-Provides a unified entry point for running BSA, SBSA, PC-BSA validation from a single UEFI application.
+Provides a unified entry point for running BSA, SBSA, and PC-BSA validation from a single UEFI application.

 ####  Reference for Build, Execution, and More
-Refer to the [Unified ACS README](docs/unified/README.md) for build steps, execution procedures, additional information, and known limitations.
+Refer to the [xBSA README](docs/xbsa/README.md) for build steps, execution procedures, additional information, and known limitations.

 ---